-E.g. To set the baud rate of COMM3 to 19200, 7 data bit, 1 stop bit and even parity, execute the statement: SETBAUD 3, &HC4 something that is different from that set in the TLServer, then both the TLServer and TRiLOGI will no longer be able to communicate with the PLC via this COMM port.
+E.g. To set the baud rate of COMM2 to 19200, 7 data bit, 1 stop bit and even parity, execute the statement: SETBAUD 2, &HC4

+Important: Since the two COMM ports are independent, they can be set to different formats and baud rates from each other.
+Please note that if you change the baud rate or communication format to something that is different from that set in the TLServer, then both the TLServer and TRiLOGI will no longer be able to communicate with the PLC via this COMM port.
 You will have to either configure the TLServer's serial port setting using its "Serial Communication Setup" routine to match the PLC, or you can cycle the power to the PLC to reset the COMM port to the default format (38,400, 8,n,1).
+If you had used "1st.Scan" contact to activate the SETBAUD command than you will need to cycle the